bioinf/Sibelia/C-SIBELIA.md

 Technical parameters
 ====================
 "C-Sibelia" works by aligning different copies of a synteny block.
 It relies on "Sibelia" in finding the blocks.
-Thus, it accepts many
+Thus, it accepts some arguments of "Sibelia" that control synteny block generation.

 Directory for temporary files
 -----------------------------